 It’s Cheaper Eating Out?

 It’s cheaper eating out in Bangkok… this is a fact.
+Unless living on a diet of Thai instant noodles.
 So for the week we cut the Tesco shopping bill and instead opt to eat out in our local area.
 Each day I make two, maybe three runs to the local street food and cheap eat restaurants (our comprehensive street food guide here) and almost every meal comes to less than 50 Baht each.
 On most days we both eat Kaprao Moo Zaap (30 Baht each) or similar, for lunch.
 At the higher end of lunching we opt for Tom Yum Kai (60 Baht each).
 Come the evenings we eat at our local Isaan Barbecue with Som Tam and sticky rice (40 Baht each).
 Again at the high end here is Namtok for 60 Baht.
 Other eats include 15 Baht bags of fruit from the local street vendors, and when desperate we resort to 7-11 foods (in doing so I wrote up this comprehensive 7-11 food guide: Beyond the Ham and Cheese).
 So on average we eat 40 Baht meals throughout the first six days and are happy in doing so.
-Of course we are slightly fortunate here, we do have amazing food surrounding us, and without this, living cheap in Bangkok would be completely miserably.
+Of course we are slightly fortunate here, we do have amazing food surrounding us, and without this, living cheap in Bangkok would be completely miserable.

 These are the costs that no-one ever budgets for.
 The costs that make you say “How the **** did I spend so much?”
 We all have them, but few recollect them.
 They are also ongoing costs as something always seems to be needed in day-to-day living.
 During the week we need deodorant (50 Baht), toilet rolls (60 Baht), haircut (150 Baht), instant coffees (60 Baht), washing liquid (20 Baht), laundry machine (80 Baht).
 Probably many, many more which we neglect to write down.
 Again, 3 Liters of water a day costs 27 Baht.
 The small numbers do add up.